alxshelepenok/lumen/content/posts/2024-12-05--Aider-Automated-Unit-Test-Creation/index.md

 ```

 #### Expectation:
-- I Expect an instance of `HeadersModifier` to be instantiated injecting a range of possible constructor arguments for each test
+1. I **expect** an instance of `HeadersModifier` to be instantiated injecting a range of constructor arguments for each test
-- I expect every scenario in the method to be covered
+2. I **expect** every scenario in the method to be covered
-- I expect the scope of the test to be limited to exactly the functionality within HeadersModifier
+3. I **expect** the scope of the test to be limited to exactly the functionality within HeadersModifier

 #### Testing approach from o1-preview: